 Private & Secure

-Security, and the related privacy concerns, has consistently been one of the main barriers preventing businesses from embracing the cloud.
+Security and the related privacy concerns have consistently been one of the main barriers preventing businesses from embracing the cloud.
 Businesses that need to store transactional data or personal customer information are often required to follow compliance regulations calling for dedicated infrastructure.
 The beauty of the hybrid cloud environment, however, is the enhanced control over where and how your sensitive information is stored while still taking advantage of the flexibility and scalability offered through the cloud.
-Private data can be kept secure on a dedicated server protected with a firewall, while allowing the main content of your website or application to remain accessible via the cloud.
+Private data can be kept secure on a dedicated server protected with a firewall while allowing the main content of your website or application to remain accessible via the cloud.